Humanities at New River College

 Y10 – Religious Studies GCSE (short course)

-In year 10, students New River College work towards the AQA Religious Studies short course GCSE.
+In year 10, students at New River College work towards the AQA Religious Studies short course GCSE in their Humanities lessons.

 The GCSE covers a range of religions and philosophical and ethical themes.
 Students will be challenged with questions about belief, values, meaning, purpose and truth, enabling them to develop their own values and attitudes towards religious issues.
 Students will also gain an appreciation of how religion, philosophy and ethics form the basis of our culture.
 They will develop analytical and critical thinking skills, the ability to work with abstract ideas, leadership and research skills.
 All these will help prepare them for further study.